picolll/Gousto/README.md

 Basic styling is done wih Bootstrap library.

+## Testing

+In order to run the tests run this command:

+    npm install
+    npm test

 ## Components

 For a small project I use React and some local state.